ashaffer/redux-ephemeral/Readme.md

 Or you can mount it at a particular path, to keep your ephemeral state in one place:

-`combineReducers({components: ephemeral ...otherReducers})
+`combineReducers({app: ephemeral ...otherReducers})

 ## Usage

-redux-ephemeral exports three action creators:
+redux-ephemeral exports two action creators:

   * `updateEphemeral(key, state)` - Update the ephemeral state at path `key` to `state` (can also be used to initialize it).
   * `destroyEphemeral(key)` - Destroy the chunk of ephemeral state specified by `key`.

 This library can be used directly in components, but it is intended to be a low-level library that is consumed by a higher-level local state abstraction.
-Check out [vdux-local](https://github.com/ashaffer/vdux-local) for an example of one such.
+Check out [virtex-local](https://github.com/ashaffer/virtex-local) for an example of one such.

 ## License